DxSnow/DrumKitOnline/README.md

 # DrumKitOnline
-a website that you can play drum kit with your keyboard
+a website that you can play drum kit with your keyboard. [play here](https://dxsnow.github.io/DrumKitOnline/)

 why this project?
 I'm trying to practice Vanilla Javascript without any framework to gain a thougher understanding of how things work,